-Joi Williams is entering her second season as the Director of Quality Control on Amanda Butler’s Clemson staff.
+Joi Williams is entering her third season as the Director of Quality Control on Amanda Butler’s Clemson staff.

 Williams has over 20 years of overall coaching experience, including 13 years of Division I head coaching experience, under her belt and spent time as an assistant coach for the WNBA’s San Antonio Stars (now the Las Vegas Aces) prior to joining the staff at Clemson.

 Williams spent nine years as the head coach at UCF and finished as the program’s winningest head coach (114 wins).
 She guided the Knights to two conference championships and two NCAA Tournament appearances.

 Williams has also worked with USA Basketball.
 She served a four-year term with the USA Junior National Team Committee, helping select coaches and athletes for USA Basketball’s college-aged competitions.
 In the summer of 2010, Williams served as an assistant coach of the USA Basketball Women’s U-18 National Team and helped lead the squad to the gold medal at the FIBA Americas U-18 Championship for Women.

 She reprised that role with USA Basketball in the summer of 2011 as an assistant coach with the national team at the U-19 World Championships in Chile.
 Williams and the US defeated Spain to once again take home the gold medal for the second straight summer.